andrecaiado/nestjs-blockchain-txs/docs/implementation.md

 - Check if the inputs (UTXOs) are not already spent.
 - Check if inputs are enough to cover the outputs.

+This service is also responsible for creating:
+- The `genesis transaction` when the blockchain is initialized.
+The `genesis transaction` is the first transaction in the blockchain and is used to create the initial funds.
+- The `coinbase transaction` when a new block is mined.
+The `coinbase transaction` is the first transaction in a block and is used to reward the miner.

 # Pools

 All pools are implemented as RabbitMQ exchanges and queues.
 The pools are: